epapiez/ThinkCPPRunestone/_sources/Chapter11/header_files.rst

 automatically.
 The nice thing is that you don’t have to recompile the library every time you compile a program.
 For the most part the library doesn’t change, so there is no reason to recompile it.

+.. mchoice:: question11_10_1
+   :answer_a: the file that contains structure/function definitions
+   :answer_b: the file that contains structure/function implementation
+   :answer_c: the file that contains int main()
+   :answer_d: the first file that you write for any given project
+   :correct: a
+   :feedback_a: Correct!
+   :feedback_b: Incorrect!
+This is called the implementation file.
+   :feedback_c: Incorrect!
+Header files are compiled separately and later linked to int main().
+   :feedback_d: Incorrect!
+You are not required to write your programs in any specific order.

+   What is a header file?

+.. mchoice:: question11_10_2
+   :answer_a: #include <header.h>
+   :answer_b: #include <"header.h">
+   :answer_c: #include header.h
+   :answer_d: #include "header.h"
+   :correct: d
+   :feedback_a: Incorrect!
+This is how we include standard library headers.
+   :feedback_b: Incorrect!
+You should get rid of those brackets!
+   :feedback_c: Incorrect!
+You're missing quotes!
+   :feedback_d: Correct!

+   If I have defined a structure in ``header.h``, how would I include it in the implementation file?

+.. mchoice:: question11_10_3
+   :answer_a: Files can be compiled separately and linked to a single program later.
+   :answer_b: Separate compilation can be time-consuming, since you're working with more files.
+   :answer_c: It minimizes interactions between components.
+   :answer_d: It's easier to include your implementation in other program, besides your main.
+   :correct: b
+   :feedback_a: Incorrect!
+This is actually true!
+   :feedback_b: Correct!
+Separate compilation actually saves time, since you only need to compile a few files at a time!
+   :feedback_c: Incorrect!
+This is actually true!
+   :feedback_d: Incorrect!
+This is actually true!

+   Which is **false** about breaking a program into three pieces?